Programs & Initiatives

-The LEAP Institute supports Green Raiteros, a ride-share resource for farmworkers and low-income families to safely access important destinations, such as doctor visits and social service appointments.
-This is a preferred alternative to public transportation as passengers arrive to their destination comfortably and on time.
-The Green Raiteros program consists of electric vehicles (EVs), EV infrastructure at the Romualdo M. and Imelda C. Leon Community and Mobility Center in Huron and a pair of DC fast chargers on the west side of Fresno at the Food Maxx parking lot, as well as a dispatcher and coordinator that keep operations running smoothly.
+The LEAP Institute supports Green Raiteros, a ride-share resource for farmworkers and low-income families to safely access important destinations, such as doctor visits or social service appointments.
+This is a preferred alternative to public transportation as passengers arrive to their destination comfortably, safely and on-time.
+The Green Raiteros program consists of a fleet of electric vehicles (EVs), EV infrastructure at the Romualdo M. and Imelda C. Leon Community and Mobility Center in Huron, CA including a pair of DC fast chargers on Fresno’s west side located at the Food Maxx parking lot, as well as a dispatcher and coordinator that keep operations running smoothly.

 IVAN (Identifying Violations Affecting Neighborhoods) is an environmental monitoring system that connects the community with real people that can help solve local environmental problems.
 Kings IVAN is a part of the Healthy Kings County Campaign and is managed and supported by The LEAP Institute.
 Go to www.Ivan-kings.org to report environmental violations in Kings County or call (559) 851-5327!.
 Click on graphic to the left to submit a report or HERE!

 California AB 617 Community Air Grants program provides support for community-based organizations to become active partners with state agencies to identify, evaluate, and ultimately work towards eliminating air pollution in disproportionately impacted communities.
-LEAP’s Community Air Protection Program includes twenty air quality monitors on the west side of Fresno and Kings counties.
-The project includes the engagement and recruitment of community residents, leaders, CBO’s, school districts and local elected officials to form the Community Steering Committee that serves to provide on-the-ground expertise.
+LEAP’s Community Air Protection Program consists of 33 air quality monitors located throughout Fresno and Kings counties.
+The project includes the engagement and recruitment of community residents, leaders, CBO’s, school districts and local elected officials which form the Community Steering Committee that serves to provide on-the-ground expertise to improve the air quality of the region.

 Clean Air Warriors Leadership Project / Guerreros por un Aire Limpio